by Lajita Allan-Agnew

-SM is not to be confused with financial assistance payment to child support.
-As the name suggests, child support payments are for the financial support of the child whereas SM payments are for the financial support of the former spouse/partner.
-Child support payments take priority over SM.
+Spousal maintenance is not to be confused with financial assistance payment to child support.
+As the name suggests, child support payments are for the financial support of the child whereas spousal maintenance payments are for the financial support of the former spouse/partner.
+Child support payments take priority over spousal maintenance.

 Should I make an application for SM?

 To best make this decision you must first be in a position to disclose and explain your current financial position and likely financial position after a property settlement.
 This base line information will assist you in deciding whether you have a need to bring an application (looking at your income and expenses) or capacity to pay the other party (where your income earning capacity exceeds your needs).

 You can apply for spousal maintenance the day after the ‘date of separation’ from your spouse/partner.
 If you are married then you have 12 months after the date of your divorce order to bring a spousal maintenance application.
 For de facto relationships, a spousal maintenance application needs to be brought within 2 years from the date of separation

 If you wait until after the above specified time frames then you will have to make an application to the court to prove exceptional circumstances such as hardship to be permitted to bring an application for spousal maintenance.

 When does the Court award a SM claim?

 The procedure the Family Court must follow in a spousal maintenance claim is to examine a “threshold test” under section 72 of the Family Law Act and can be divided as follows:

 - The applicant is unable to support himself or herself adequately; and

 - The respondent has the ability to pay the SM for the applicant.